THE HOUSE THAT LOVE BUILT

 Cord Blood Banks, which collect umbilical cord blood for its high stem cell content, have RMHC as their major private funder.

-Family Rooms and Family Facilities at various major Australian hospitals, created and run by RMHC, provide a comfortable retreat for parents going through the stress of looking after their sick children.
+Ronald McDonald Family Rooms and Family Facilities at an ever-growing list of Australian hospitals provide a comfortable retreat for parents going through the stress of looking after their seriously ill children.

-The RMHC Charlie Bell Scholarship Program, named after the first Australian global McDonalds Corporation CEO, provides financial assistance to deserving young people who have experienced a serious illness.
+The RMHC Charlie Bell Scholarship Program, named after the first Australian global McDonalds Corporation CEO, provides financial assistance to deserving young people that have experienced a serious illness.

-Add to these projects numerous research grants and annual charity balls ?bike rides? and RMHC adds up to a fearsome ally in the effort to improve the lives of sick children and their families.
+Add to these projects numerous research grants, annual charity balls, fundraising bike rides and much more, and RMHC adds up to a fearsome ally in the effort to improve the lives of seriously ill children and their families.